sparrow italia best restaurants mayfair

 Murano

 Angela Hartnett’s Michelin-starred restaurant on Queen Street qualifies as just about the best Italian food you’re going to find in Mayfair.
-The bigger sister to Covent Garden’s Cafe Murano, the food here is inspired by dishes Hartnett cooked with her Italian grandmother, elevated and refined using the best seasonal produce from around the UK and Europe.
+The big sister to Covent Garden’s Cafe Murano, the food here is inspired by dishes Hartnett cooked with her Italian grandmother, elevated and refined using the best seasonal produce from around the UK and Europe.
 With an emphasis on approachable fine dining, the menu is divided into five categories from which diners are encouraged to choose as many or as few dishes as they want, to be served in any order.
-Don’t miss the herb agnolotti, red mullet with burnt orange romesco and ricotta-filled courgette flower and the rabbit raviolo.
+Don’t miss the artichoke risotto, Cornish cod with sea kale and sweet cicely and the Herdwick lamb with new potatoes and spring vegetables.

 20 Queen Street, W1J 5PP, visit muranolondon.com